Sammoh/SamTerry_Portfolio/README.md

 **Description**: Created a 2D application using Unity's Canvas system to manage reports with data persistence in JSON and XML formats.
 The application supports listing reports, editing report details, and creating new reports with various metadata.

 * Key Features:
-  - Dynamic report listing and filtering
+  - Dynamic report listing and filtering.
-  - Edit report state and priority in a detailed view
+  - Edit report state and priority in a detailed view.
-  - New report creation with serialized data storage
+  - New report creation with serialized data storage.
-  - Switchable data formats (JSON/XML)
+  - Switchable data formats (JSON/XML).

 ---